benthamite/org-table-wrap/README.md

-# `org-table-wrap`: Visual word-wrapping for Org mode tables
+# `org-table-wrap`: Visual word-wrapping for Org tables

 Org mode tables are plain-text constructs where every cell must fit on a single line.
 When a table has many columns or long cell content, it overflows the window and forces horizontal scrolling. `org-table-wrap` fixes this by rendering overflowing tables with word-wrapped cells using overlays — the buffer text is never modified.